elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 ### Running a plugin within the SUSHI host

-Log in as mind user to the Virtual Machine.
+You could run SUSHI natively on your own Debian Linux computer, or through a Virtual Machine Disk Image we provide.

+For instructions on running and logging in to the Image, read the [MIND Development Kit Image](documents/mind_devkit_image.md) section.
 Ensure that you have audio playback configured correctly for the virtual machine to play audio over JACK on your computer.
+This will vary depending on what your host Virtual Machine and Operating system is.

 #### Starting SUSHI with the MDA jx10 vst synthesizer

+First we assume you run SUSHI either natively on Linux, or in the Virtual Machine provided.

 To run SUSHI using JACK, and a configuration file provided by us for running the MDA JX10 vst3 synthesizer: